How Much Does After Death Cleaning Cost in the UK? Pricing, Factors and What to Expect

 5) Odour Treatment Needed

-Odour work varies from basic deodorisation to specialist treatment (fogging/ozone, targeted sealing).
-If odour has penetrated surfaces, additional work may be required.
+Odour work can range from basic deodorisation to specialist treatment such as fogging, ozone, or targeted sealing.
+If odour has penetrated surfaces, additional work may be needed.

 6) Access and Working Conditions